 Other Electrical Issues

 Let's say the starter or other electrical load is not working properly, and you're not sure if there is a voltage drop problem on a circuit or across a terminal.
 A quick and easy test for this involves the use of our handy DVOM.
 Place the meter on the DC volts scale, then attach one meter lead to one end of the positive lead to the electrical device at the source and the other meter lead to the other end of the positive lead where it ends at the device.
 (You're creating a parallel path for the positive current to travel through the meter on the way to the device.
 Ideally, electrical current shouldn't seek the alternate path though the meter, but when it does…it indicates that there is resistance on that electrical circuit).
 Energize the device (such as the starter) with the meter connected as described.
 If anything greater than about .2volt DC shows on the meter, there is voltage drop on the circuit that needs to be fixed.
 Best of all, this quick test works great to isolate resistance problems in almost all wiring, including ground circuits.
-The best way to reduce the possibility of corrosion and the related problems is storing the vehicle in a dry environment and placing desiccant bags (such as Eastwood ZoneDry Max) in the interior and trunk to absorb any residual moisture.
+The best way to reduce the possibility of corrosion and the related problems is storing the vehicle in a dry environment and placing desiccant bags in the interior and trunk to absorb any residual moisture.

 In summary, proper put away involves preserving the integrity of the electrical system through maintaining a correct battery state-of-charge, eliminating any parasitic electrical draws and keeping the prospect of corrosion and moisture problems out of the picture.
 Prevention is well worth the time well invested!